bephrem1/impulse/README.md

 You will not get a specific line that your code if failing on.
 You will only see something resolve as undefined and have no reason why and all you can do is move script files around and rename things until the problem resolves.
 This happened when we were loading the [MongoDB Stitch](https://www.mongodb.com/cloud/stitch) minified js.
 It had variable names in it that when loaded after certain scripts led to the script being rendered useless and throwing an error internally.

 We found that issue just from speculation and it turned out to solve the problem.
-On top of that when working with the Chrome Extension we could not make user of npm and require('') statements in the way we could easily import and manage libraries on our Node server.
+On top of that when working with the Chrome Extension we could not make use of npm and require('') statements in the way we could easily import and manage libraries on our Node server.
 I don't personally know too much about importing libraries into js files so it was a challenge working with moving data around different files and working with libraries.

 <a href="https://imgbb.com/"><img src="https://image.ibb.co/kA93nH/hurdle6.png" alt="hurdle6" border="0" width="100" height="100"></a>
 #### Challenge #6: